s4sydney/UK-FCA-Complaints-Analysis/README.md

 ---

 ## Overview

-This project investigates complaint patterns across UK financial services firms to answer four core questions:
+FCA complaints data is used by UK financial firms, regulators, and analysts to benchmark customer outcomes across the industry.This project investigates complaint patterns across UK financial services firms to answer four core questions:
 - Which firms receive the most complaints, and are things getting better or worse over time?
 - Which firms admit fault most often (highest uphold rates)?